MoritzGruber/dockercloudbug/README.md

 This repo is just to demo a bug:

-1. create 2 docker containers (mongo and node) and let them talk on your local docker == > works just fine

-2. test this setup in digital ocean ubuntu 14.04 setup or any other cloud hosted linux os communication to mongo timed out
+Use '''docker-compose up''' to run the demo

+- on my local dev env(osx or win) erverthing works just fine, mongodb connects successful
+- on cloud hosted linux system (ubuntu 14.04, centOS, fedora) connection times out after some minutes

+Does the docker host accutally matter ?